CURRICULUM INTENT

 Purpose:

-We believe that the purpose of education is to bring about human flourishing.
+We believe that the purpose of education is to bring about human flourishing and to make the world a better place.

 We believe that to do this, our curriculum should be broad and balanced; it should build knowledge, encourage independence, curiosity and creativity; produce collaborators, innovators, leaders and, above all, it should help our children to feel personal fulfilment and understand how to make the world a better place.